MJeremy2017/system-design/README.md

 # System Design
-Notes of system design related topics and problems.
+Notes on system design-related topics and problems.